Park Hae-joon: 2012–2019: Breakthrough

-2020–present: Success in film and television
+2020–2024: Mainstream success and critical acclaim

-In 2020, Park starred in JTBC's drama The World of the Married, which achieved a nationwide rating of 28.371% for its final episode, making it the highest-rated drama in Korean cable television history at the time of airing.
-He was called the "Nation's Cheater" by media.
-Initially, Park declined to participate in the series, expressing concerns about his ability to effectively portray the role effectively.
-He felt unsure about capturing the necessary intensity, especially with little time to prepare.
-As a family man, he also grappled with conflicting moral values.
-Ultimately, he accepted the role after director Byun Young-joo encouraged him to seize the opportunity to work with Kim Hee-ae.
+In 2020, Park starred in the JTBC drama The World of the Married.
+The series finale achieved a nationwide rating of 28.371%, making it the highest-rated drama in Korean cable television history at the time of airing.
+His performance earned him the nickname "Nation's Cheater" from the media.
+Park initially declined the role, citing concerns regarding his ability to portray the character effectively and the limited time available for preparation.
+He also noted a conflict between the character's actions and his own moral values as a family man.
+However, he eventually accepted the role after director Byun Young-joo encouraged him to take the opportunity to work alongside actress Kim Hee-ae.

-In 2021, Park starred in Netflix's horror-thriller The 8th Night (2021) as Kim Ho-tae, a homicide detective.
-He also appeared in Han Jae-rim's disaster film Emergency Declaration as Park Tae-su.
-The film was invited to the out of competition section at the 74th Cannes Film Festival as well as the 55th Sitges Film Festival.